allen44/endo-us-econ-analysis/readme.md

 The target data is easily sourced from the the FRED API.

 The features data cannot be sourced directly from the the ISM due too licensing limitations.
-As a workaround, a decent-sized portion of the data set is can be sourced from [press releases on prnewswire.com](https://www.prnewswire.com/news/institute-for-supply-management/)
+As a workaround, a decent-sized portion of the data set can be sourced from [press releases on prnewswire.com](https://www.prnewswire.com/news/institute-for-supply-management/)

 The websites that hold the data of interest are dynamic websites making extensive use of java script to display the content, so scraping with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#) alone will not work.
 For this task, we use [Selenium](https://selenium-python.readthedocs.io/) to render the dynamic webpage, then use BeautifulSoup to parse the relevant text from the as-rendered html source.